AgeOfMarcus/HyperAssistant/README.md

 | MJMS                  | My mailserver API key                      | https://mailsrv.marcusj.tech                                  |
 | OPENAI_API_KEY        | Your OpenAI API key                        | https://platform.openai.com/account/api-keys                             |
 | OPENAI_MODEL          | Name of the OpenAI model to use               | Tested: `gpt-3.5-turbo` or `gpt-4`                             |

+# Features

+The main feature that led me to developing this bot is it's ability to schedule tasks to be run in the future.
+This works by providing the langchain agent with a tool that let's it add a task to our database.
+When the user asks a question, if the bot thinks it should schedule it as a task, it will run the tool and inform the user of its actions.

+Then, a background task checks every minute for tasks which have a listed time less than the current time.
+For every task that needs completing, it will be formatted into a prompt for the assisstant, and given to that specific user's assistant.

+In this situation, the task is being completed in a separate thread, so there is no message for our telegram bot to reply to.
+So how does `HyperAssistant` notify the user?
+The assisant has two tools for this purpose: `TelegramTool` and `NotifyTool`.
+The first will send a telegram message to the user's `chat_id`, and the second uses `IFTTT Webhooks` to create a notification on the user's phone.

+## Tools for the LangChain Agent

+* `NotifyTool` for sending notifications via `IFTTT Webhooks`
+* `TelegramTool` for sending telegram messages
+* `SchedulerTool` for creating scheduled tasks in the db
+* `WeatherTool` for getting the current weather for the last location sent by the user (using `/location`)